LabKey/labkey-ui-components/packages/querygrid/README.md

 ## Release Notes ##

+### version ???
+*Released*: ???
+* Ad getFilterListFromQuery
+* Add optional parameters to getSelection and pass through from getSelected so filters in the query string are used

 ### version 0.19.1
 *Released*: 27 September 2019
 * Issue 38373: remove inline style from assay results data text area input for white-space nowrap